- Receive the appropriate documentation from the student prior to the services being initiated.

 - Provide appropriate accommodations in collaboration with the instructor and student.

-- Provide print materials in accessible format once the faculty member and student identifies them.
+- Provide print materials in accessible format within a reasonable amount of time once the faculty member and student identify the materials required.

 - Communicate procedures clearly to the student and the faculty.